Meta explains what they paid attention to and how they approached training large-scale language models

 ◆Infrastructure Innovation

 Of course, to provide the computing power required for training large-scale language models, it is also essential to optimize the configuration and attributes of high-performance hardware for generative AI.
-Even when deploying the constructed GPU cluster in a data center, it is difficult to change the power and cooling infrastructure in the data center, so it is necessary to consider trade-offs and optimal layouts for other types of workloads.
+Even when deploying the constructed GPU cluster in a data center, it is difficult to change the power and cooling infrastructure within the data center, so trade-offs and optimal layouts for other types of workloads must be considered.

-Meta releases information about a GPU cluster equipped with 24,576 'NVIDIA H100 GPUs' and used for training on 'Llama 3' and other games - GIGAZINE
+Meta releases information about a GPU cluster equipped with 24,576 NVIDIA H100 GPUs and used for training on games such as Llama 3 - GIGAZINE

-◆ Reliability Issues
+◆ Reliability issues

 ◆Network

-When considering the rapid transfer of huge amounts of data between GPUs, there are two options : 'RDMA over Converged Ethernet (RoCE)' and 'Infiniband.'
-Originally, Meta has been using RoCE in production for four years, but the largest GPU cluster built with RoCE only supported 4,000 GPUs.
-On the other hand, the research GPU cluster was built with Infiniband, which had 16,000 GPUs but was not integrated into the production environment, and was not built for the latest generation of GPUs or networks.
+When considering the rapid transfer of large amounts of data between GPUs, there are two options : RDMA over Converged Ethernet (RoCE) and Infiniband .
+Meta has been using RoCE in production environments for four years, but the largest GPU cluster built with RoCE only supported 4,000 GPUs.
+Meanwhile, the research GPU cluster was built with Infiniband, which had 16,000 GPUs but was not integrated into the production environment, nor was it built for the latest generation of GPUs or networks.

-Future Outlook
+Future outlook

-in Software, Hardware, Posted by log1h_ik
+in AI, Hardware, Software, Posted by log1h_ik